ethanblomquist/osticket/README.md

 <h3>Step 2:Virtual Machines</h3>
 <p>
 Using the same search bar as before, find and select the "Virtual Machines" service.
 We will now create the Virtual Machine that will host our implemantation of osTicket.
-Start by sleceting the "Create" button in the center of the page, then select "Azure virtual machine".
+Start by seleceting the "Create" button in the center of the page, then select "Azure virtual machine".
 Select "osTicket" as your Resource Group.
 We will name our VM "VM-osTicket".
 Select Windows 10 Pro as an operating system.
 In order to ensure our VM runs smoothly, we will choose the 4 vcpu, 16 Gib memory size.
 </p>

 <h3>Step 3:Connecting to the VM via Remote Desktop Connection</h3>